LupienLab/3d-reorganization-prostate-cancer/Data/Processed/2019-06-18_PCa-LowC-sequencing/README.md

 # Summary

-This folder contains the aggregated data from both sequencing batches on the prostate cancer samples.
+This folder contains the aggregated data from both sequencing batches on the 13 CPC-GENE prostate cancer samples.
-It combines sequencing data from 2 batches of NovaSeq runs with QC reports at all steps of the pre-processing pipeline.
+The preprocessing steps for this raw data can be found in `../../Raw/190509_A00827_0007_AHKYH3DSXX/` and `../../Raw/190605_A00827_0009_BHLGJ3DSXX/`.

-The preprocessing steps for this raw data can be found in `../../Raw/190509_A00827_0007_AHKYH3DSXX/` (Batch 1) and `../../Raw/190605_A00827_0009_BHLGJ3DSXX/`.
+This folder aggregates the BAMs, then uses `pairtools` and `cooler` to create multi-resolution cooler files for future analysis.